How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 }

-I then pasted my configuration into the Homebridge Envisalink Ademco plugin settings under the JSON Config
+I then pasted my updated configuration file into the Homebridge Envisalink Ademco plugin settings under the JSON Config

 section in Homebridge and restarted Homebridge.